-DATE

-NAME AND ADDRESS

-Dear ,

-We hope that you would like to know more about us also.
+DATE NAME AND ADDRESS Dear, We have received your name as a possible candidate for Rector of We hope that you would like to know more about us also.
 We are enclosing/attaching our OTM Community Portfolio and Parish Profile.
 Included in this packet are some materials that describe our community.

-If you are interested in pursuing discernment with us for the position of , please send us by [date] a letter indicating why you are interested in our parish, a list of clergy references and lay references, and your responses to each of the following questions in 25 words or less:

-- 1. What does your present position involve? - 2.
-What do you like most about your present position? - 3.
-What do you like least about your present position?
+If you are interested in pursuing discernment with us for the position of, please send us by[date] a letter indicating why you are interested in our parish, a list of clergy references and lay references, and your responses to each of the following questions in 25 words or less: 1.
+What does your present position involve?
+2. What do you like most about your present position?
+3. What do you like least about your present position?
 Do not hesitate to call me, or the Reverend Canon Jody Howard, if you have any questions.
-You may reach me by phone in the [morning, afternoon, evening] at, or by e-mail at.
-You may reach Canon Howard during the day at: 615-251-3322, or by e-mail at JHoward@edtn.org.

-Thank you for considering the position of Rector of , and we look forward to hearing from you.

-With all best wishes to you in your ministry,
+You may reach me by phone in the [morning, afternoon, evening] at Thank you for considering the position of Rector of, and we look forward to hearing from you.
+With all best wishes to you in your ministry, Faithfully, , Chair Search Committee Enclosures: info about the church info from the chamber of commerce

-Faithfully,

-, Chair

-Search Committee

-Enclosures: Church Materials

-Chamber of Commerce Materials